Motion made, and Question proposed,

 We also need to think long term about essential economic infrastructure and how we move freight around our country and internationally.
 Hauliers and the aviation industry are also facing disaster.
 They make an essential contribution to our critical supply lines, such as food and medicine, and we need to think long term about how we support those supply lines.
 I have been calling on the Government to address this; if they feel that it is necessary to support those industries with a Government bail-out, this is the opportunity we have been waiting for to force the pace on meeting the challenge of climate change and to ask those industries to really start embedding greener forms of fuel and movement into their industries.

 Madam Deputy Speaker, thank you for the opportunity to contribute to this most important debate.
-Covid-19 is a devastating enemy and it is right that parliamentary time should be given to debate its causes and effects.
+Covid-19 is a devastating enemy and it is right that parliamentary time should be given to debating its causes and effects.
 Given that so many people remain on the frontline, I wish to pay my own tribute to key workers right across the UK and beyond who continue to serve others.
 I also wish to pay my respects to the families and friends of those who have been so gravely affected.

 In my constituency, I have been proud to witness the superb provision of life support to those in isolation.
 Within Wokingham borough, the hub at St Crispin’s leisure centre has been a beacon of community spirit, and I have been privileged to deliver food to families who cannot venture out.
 Well done to everyone at Wokingham citizens advice bureau, Link and all the volunteers, who have done so much.
-In Bracknell, many others have come together to support Healthwatch Bracknell Forest and involve Community Services.
+In Bracknell, many others have come together to support the organisations Healthwatch Bracknell Forest and involve Community Services.
 I say thank you to them and to both Wokingham Borough Council and Bracknell Forest Council for underwriting this vital provision, and for their fiscal responsibility.

 As for central Government, there has been a commendable and entirely conditions-based approach to the pandemic.
 The word “unprecedented” is often overplayed, but it is quite true that there is no policy precedent for covid-19 and the Government have rightly needed to feel their way on medical and scientific advice.
 Now is not the time for media hysteria, nor for political point scoring.
 Indeed, the time for a public inquiry will come and the benefit of hindsight is a powerful weapon, but it is time for an incremental approach to easing the lockdown, based upon common sense.
 As I stated yesterday, it is not down to the UK Government to regulate every aspect of people’s lives, nor is it for the media to seek definitive clarity on every permutation of what we can and cannot do.
 It is in fact for us as individuals to follow the guidelines, maintain social distancing, respect others and hence prevent further loss of life.